groboclown/petronia/docs/architecture.md

     }],

     // If type is "api", then this MUST be provided.
-    // If type is "impl", then this MUST NOT be provided.
+    // If type is "impl" or "standalone", then this MUST NOT be provided.
     "defaults": [{
         // Ordered list of default implementations for this API.
         "extension": "my.extension.api",
         "minimum": [ 9, 100, 4 ],
         "below": [ 4, 0, 0 ]
-    }]
+    }],

+    // Non-zip distributions MUST provide these.
+    // For zip distributed extensions, the extension name and version are
+    // implicit in the zip file name.
+This means creating the distribution
+    // file doesn't need to modify the contents of this file, and these
+    // values are ignored.
+    "name": "extension.name",
+    "version": [ 100, 2, 0 ],

     // Optional information
     "description": "A long description for this extension.",